andreeaiulia13/NotificationCenterBackend/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# The backend for a notification center

-* Ruby version
+  * Ruby version: 2.2.5

-* System dependencies
+  * Rails version: 5.2.7

-* Configuration
+  * Database: Postgresql12

+Gems used:
-* Database creation
+  * devise

-* Database initialization
+  * doorkeeper

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * apipie-rails

-* ...
+  * rspec-rails

+The API documentation can be found at this link: http://localhost:3000/apipie after you run the server.

+Run rails db:seed in order to populate your database.